 Ubisoft unveiled Far Cry 6 at its Ubisoft Forward livestream last summer and paved the way for a variety of new details to surface.
-Far Cry 6 star and Breaking Bad actor Giancarlo Esposito joined Ubisoft during the showcase in sharing information about the title’s gameplay and some of the creative decisions Ubisoft made.
-Details are still fairly scarce, but we do have a good idea about most of the important information regarding this upcoming title.
+Far Cry 6 stars Breaking Bad actor Giancarlo Esposito, who joined Ubisoft during the showcase to share information about the title’s gameplay and some of the creative decisions Ubisoft made.
+Details are still fairly scarce, even after a second showing at this year’s Ubisoft Forward, but we do have a good idea about most of the important information regarding this upcoming title.

-But with an undetermined about of time until Far Cry 6‘s launch, there are still plenty of details left to uncover.
-As of this writing, Ubisoft hasn’t shown any in-game footage.
-Read on for a look at everything we know, and speculate, about Far Cry 6.
+But with a few months to go until Far Cry 6‘s launch, there are still plenty of details left to uncover.
+Read on for a look at everything we know — and speculate — about Far Cry 6.

 Note: This space will be updated regularly with the latest details on Ubisoft’s next Far Cry installment.

-Ubisoft already confirmed every platform we can expect Far Cry 6 to launch on, which includes current and last-gen systems.
+Ubisoft already confirmed the platforms we can expect Far Cry 6 to launch on which includes current and last-gen systems.
 The full list will be PS4, PS5, Xbox One, Xbox Series X/S, PC, and Google Stadia.

-We only have the one trailer to get us excited for the upcoming game, and while it is a fantastic introduction to the world and villain of the game, we don’t get any glimpses at actual gameplay.
-This makes sense, as how they would want to first show off the game since the series has leaned most heavily on strong, well written, and fully realized villains since the massively popular Vaas debuted in Far Cry 3.
+We initially only had one trailer to get us excited for the upcoming game, and while it is a fantastic introduction to the world and villain of the game, we didn’t get any glimpses at actual gameplay.
+This makes sense as to how they would want to first show off the game since the series has leaned most heavily on strong, well-written, and fully-realized villains since the massively popular Vaas debuted in Far Cry 3.

-In an interview with GameRant, Far Cry 6 narrative director Navid Khavari said the game will be set in the present day, but will look like the 1960s because Yara has been “frozen in time” since then.
+In an interview with GameRant, Far Cry 6 narrative director Navid Khavari said the game will be set in the present day but will look like the 1960s because Yara has been “frozen in time” since then.
 Khavari hinted that everything from the game’s weapons to vehicles will be from the period.
 The game’s Yara environment was inspired by modern-day Cuba.
-Khavari said his team was inspired by has spent four years developing Far Cry 6 and visited Cuba to get a sense of how they could re-create it.
+Khavari said his team was inspired by the island nation and visited Cuba during the four years spent developing Far Cry 6 to get a sense of how they could recreate it.

 Ubisoft hasn’t shared many details about Far Cry 6 gameplay, but the game’s screenshots reveal first-person shooting and a variety of locales, ranging from small neighborhoods to urban environments.
 This is very much in line with how the series has played since the beginning.
-Only based on the scant images and information we have, we feel safe in assuming that this title will be yet another iteration on the Far Cry formula rather than a total reinvention.
-We expect a large open world with a range of environments, land, sea, and air vehicles, tons of collectibles, crafting, and upgrading.
+Based only on the scant images and information we have, we feel safe in assuming that this title will be yet another iteration on the Far Cry formula rather than a total reinvention.
+We expect a large open world with a range of environments with land, sea, and air vehicles as well as tons of collectibles, crafting, and upgrading.

 Beyond Far Cry 6‘s standard edition, there are a few other options for players to consider purchasing.

-Amazon lists the Gold Steelbook Edition of Far Cry 6 at $110.
+Amazon lists theat $110.
 This version includes the game and the Season Pass, which gives players three DLCs and other content.